anisotropi4/wren/Census-2011/03-Explore/README.md

 # Explore

-In the Explore section the link between the geography and census data is identified to for the visualisation in the Model to go ahead
+In the Explore section the link between the geography and census data is identified and data issues fixed

 ## Assumptions